-Enter AbsoluteQuantDocument in the File name field and click Save
+In the File name field, enter “AbsoluteQuantDocument”.

+Click the Save button.

-In Window explorer, navigate to AbsoluteQuant folder in which you just saved the document.
-You should see a file called “AbsoluteQuantDocument.skyl”.
-This is the audit log.
-If you open it, you will see XML code.
+In Window Explorer, navigate to AbsoluteQuant folder in which you just saved the document.
+You should see a file called AbsoluteQuantDocument.skyl (along with AbsoluteQuantDocument.sky and .sky.view).
+If you do not see these file extensions, you may need to show file extensions in Windows Explorer.
+This .skyl file is the audit log.
+If you open it in a text editor like Notepad, you will see XML format text.
 If you are interested in the format, refer to the Audit logging paper.
 The audit logging file can be safely deleted at any time without damaging the document.

 Importing RAW files into Skyline